MENU

 Reach us directly — WhatsApp and email inquiries are free of charge.

 Stem cell therapy for diabetes has a success rate approximately 3 times higher than placebo for improving glycemic control.
-A 2025 meta-analysis of 34 randomized controlled trials (Li et al., Stem Cell Research & Therapy) reported an odds ratio of 2.79 (95% CI 1.63–4.75) — meaning patients who received stem cell therapy were nearly 3 times more likely to achieve meaningful blood sugar improvement.
-When patients’ own adipose-derived cells were used, effectiveness increased to nearly 5 times (OR 4.64).
+A 2025 meta-analysis of 34 randomized controlled trials (Li et al., Stem Cell Research & Therapy) reported an odds ratio of 2.79 (95% CI 1.63–4.75) — meaning patients who received stem cell therapy were nearly 3 times more likely to achieve meaningful improvement.

 Is Stem Cell Therapy Right for Your Diabetes?